 Rooney began running 30-second TV ads on June 9 and reported campaign spending of $1.16 million through June 30.
 And it’s early days.
 The winner in August will go on to face Democrat Robert Neeld and two write-in candidates in November.

-Goss comes from a family that believes in public service, and chose a career in public policy.
-He no doubt learned a lot about the federal budget through his time working with Paul Ryan on the Budget Committee, and the connections he made then could prove helpful.
+Goss comes from a family that believes in public service and chose a career in public policy.
+He likely learned a lot about the federal budget through his time working with Paul Ryan on the Budget Committee, and the connections he made then could prove helpful.

 A USA Today/Naples Daily News article summed it up well:

 In some ways, Goss is the flip side of the Washington coin from his chief GOP rival, former ambassador Francis J. (sic) Rooney of Naples.
 While the low-key fiscal wonk labored quietly for Washington’s power brokers, the flamboyant Rooney, his wife and his companies were donating millions to them and winning one of the highest forms of patronage: a diplomatic posting to the Vatican.

 Hopefully, this research will help you be a more informed voter.
 Now it’s up to you.